dtm-labs/en.dtm.pub/docs/app/cache.md

 - The simplest way: Only set a short cache time, allowing a small number of database changes not synced to the cache.
 - Ensure eventual consistency, and to prevent cache breakdown: 2-phase messages + tag-as-deleted(rockscache)
 - Strong consistency: 2-phase message + tag-as-deleted (with StrongConsistency enabled)
-- The most stringent consistency requirement: 2-phase message + rockscache + downgradation processing
+- The most stringent consistency requirement: 2-phase message + rockscache + downgrading strategy

 For the latter three approaches, we recommend using [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) as your caching solution